 The normal operating hours are 7 a.m. to 3 p.m.
 Monday through Friday.

 Starting pay for this position is $15.00 to $28.00 based on experience and credentials.
 Full benefits including health, vision and life insurance and deferred compensation will be offered.
 The selected applicant will receive a conditional offer of employment contingent upon successfully passing a background check and drug test.

-Resumes/applications can also be picked up/submitted at the Waynesfield Municipal Building, 300 North Westminster Street, Waynesfield, OH 45896.
+Resumes can be submitted at the Waynesfield Municipal Building, 300 North Westminster Street, Waynesfield, OH 45896.